mattkentz/node-travel-diary/README.md

-# node-todo
+# node-travel-diary
-The backend for a ToDo application written in NodeJS.
+REST API written in Node and Express.

+Clone the repo and deploy using node server.js.